mech/Notes/DevOps/Docker/networking.md

 ```

 Is it better to set `--icc=false` and just using linking to let containers communicate with each other?

+Disabling inter-container communication (ICC) is an important step in any Docker enabled environment.
+In doing so, you create an environment where explicit dependencies must be declared in order to work properly.

 ## Static IP Addresses